 Its structure is far from fully understood.
-So, biologists typically study smaller phylogenetic trees, like this tree of dog-like species worked out by Robert Wayne:
+So, biologists typically study smaller phylogenetic trees, like this tree of dog-like species made by Elaine Ostrander:

 Abstracting still further, we can also think of a tree as a kind of purely mathematical structure, like this: